mfem/web/src/gpu-tips-n-tricks.md

 # Tips-n-tricks

-## Compile in debug mode when developping for devices:
+## Compile in debug mode when developing for devices:
 The memory manager performs checks that catches most of the missuses of the memory on host or device.
 When using device debug, if your code fails you can run gdb or lldb, and set a breakpoint at `b mfem::mfem_error`.
 The code will break as soon as it reaches this point and then you can backtrace `bt` from here to see what went wrong and where.